paulkarpenko/us-code-ui/uscode/title-20-education/chapter-072-museum-and-library-services.md

 ### Statutory Notes

 #### Amendments
+2015—Pub.
+L. 114–95 substituted “represent Native Hawaiians (as the term is defined in [section 7517 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7517))” for “represent Native Hawaiians (as the term is defined in [section 7517 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7517)”.

 2002—Pub.
 L. 107–110 substituted “7517” for “7912”.

 1997—Pub.
-L. 105–128 substituted “Native Americans” for “Indian tribes” in section catchline and in text substituted “to Indian tribes and to organizations that primarily serve and represent Native Hawaiians (as the term is defined in [section 7912 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7912)) to enable such tribes and organizations” for “to organizations primarily serving and representing Indian tribes to enable such organizations”.
+L. 105–128 substituted “Native Americans” for “Indian tribes” in section catchline and in text substituted “to Indian tribes and to organizations that primarily serve and represent Native Hawaiians (as the term is defined in [section 7912 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7912) to enable such tribes and organizations” for “to organizations primarily serving and representing Indian tribes to enable such organizations”.

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–95 effective Dec.
+10, 2015, except with respect to certain noncompetitive programs and competitive programs, see section 5 of Pub.
+L. 114–95, set out as a note under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301).

 #### Effective Date of 2002 Amendment
 Amendment by Pub.
 L. 107–110 effective Jan.
 8, 2002, except with respect to certain noncompetitive programs and competitive programs, see section 5 of Pub.
 L. 107–110, set out as an Effective Date note under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301).